Ugo Rondinone: Art collection

-Rondinone owns an extensive art collection with at least 200 pieces.
-This includes a large pink phallus from Sarah Lucas’ Penetralia series (2008), which is on display in the living room in Rondinone’s renovated Harlem church.
-Rondinone included works from Lucas’ Penetralia series in The Spirit Level at Gladstone Gallery in 2012.
-Rondinone’s bathroom in his Harlem home contains a stained-glass wall done by his fellow Swiss artist Urs Fischer.
+Rondinone owns an extensive art collection with at least two hundred pieces.
+This includes a large pink phallus from Sarah Lucas's Penetralia series (2008), which is on display in the living room in Rondinone's renovated Harlem church.
+Rondinone included works from Lucas's Penetralia series in The Spirit Level at Gladstone Gallery in 2012.
+Rondinone's bathroom in his Harlem home contains a stained-glass wall done by his fellow Swiss artist Urs Fischer.